Actrapid Vial, Protaphane Vial (Insulin (Rys))

 How It Works

-Actrapid is a fast-acting insulin that starts lowering blood sugar about 30 minutes after injection and lasts approximately 8 hours.
-Protaphane is an intermediate-acting insulin that starts working about 1.5 hours after injection and lasts approximately 24 hours.
-Both help control blood glucose levels by providing the insulin your body needs.
+Actrapid® is a fast-acting insulin that lowers blood sugar levels within 30 minutes and lasts about 8 hours.
+Protaphane® is an intermediate-acting insulin that starts to lower blood sugar about 1.5 hours after injection and lasts approximately 24 hours.

 How to Take Actrapid Vial, Protaphane Vial